TULiberalArts/Religion/pages/home.md

   <div class="row row-wide">
     <div class="col m12 l4">{% include cards/card2-image.html
       title="The Strength of Our Connections "
-      content="We benefit from our consortial agreements with the Department of Religious Studies at the University of Pennsylvania, Palmer Theological Seminary, Lutheran Theological Seminary, The Reconstructionist Rabbinical College and Westminster Theological Seminary.
-In addition we have strong relationships with the University of Tübingen and the Gadjah Mada University in Yogyakarta, Indonesia.
-We maintain strong relationshops with other programs within the College of Liberal Arts to emphasize the interdisciplinary nature of the field of religion." image=""
+      content="Our strong relationships with local and international universities and religious organizations makes our program even stronger.
+We also work with other programs in the College of Liberal Arts to emphasize the interdisplinary nature of our field" image=""
       button-link=" "
       button-text="Learn More" %}